What do I need to know to before using the onsen (Japanese hotspring)?

 You should definitely book your rentals in advance to ensure your ideal rental equipment is available.
 Peak season is extremely busy and rentals can sell out quickly.

-Every room and apartment within The Vale has a state-of-the-art locker in our heated and ventilated boot room.
+Every room and apartment within The Vale Niseko has a state-of-the-art locker in our heated and ventilated boot room.
 For those staying at our nearby properties, we offer a communal locker room, accessed by a pin-code.
 Guests renting from The Vale Snowsports can also enjoy free overnight storage in the shop as part of their rental package.

 What is the minimum age for snowmobiling?